-Iceland may not have a reputation for being a warm destination, but there's no shortage of literally sizzling attractions to visit.
+Iceland may not have a reputation for being a warm destination, but there's no shortage of sizzling attractions for you to visit.

-As a volcanic island situated on the Mid-Atlantic Ridge, Iceland is a powerhouse of geothermal activity, resulting in wonderfully warm homes and numerous heated outdoor swimming pools as well as unique geological features like hot springs, geysers, mud pots and steam vents.
+As a volcanic island situated on the Mid-Atlantic Ridge, Iceland is a powerhouse of geothermal activity.
+This results in wonderfully warm homes and numerous heated outdoor swimming pools.

 This hard-to-pronounce hot spring is the largest in Europe.
 Though not as scenic as other sites on our list, Deildartunguhver provides a fun selfie opportunity as you're engulfed in steam.
 Located in West Iceland, this steamy attraction is just a short drive from the Ring Road, not far from the village or Reykholt.